snotskie/ttrpg/md/index.md

   - **Standard Amount:** The "standard amount" is half your initial, unmodified position roll for the round, rounded down, to a minimum of $1$.
 The standard amount used for a Delayed Attack is determined on the round the Attack's trigger is set, not when it resolves.
   - **Limited Position Rolls:** At table discretion, the Stats you can choose from when rolling position rolls may be limited in certain situations.
-  - **Reversing Turn Order:** When numbers of temporary Blessings change, if you would no longer have the most, you may reverse the turn order direction, skipping those who have acted already.
+  - **Reversing Turn Order:** During the round, if the numbers of temporary Blessings change and you would no longer have the most, you may reverse the turn order direction, skipping those who have acted already.
 </div>

 ### Actions